infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 	- Children assessed in adolescence had the highest levels of problems.
 This was true across all subscales of the CBCL [Child Behavior Checklist], with the highest rates for attention and externalizing problems.
 	- This suggests the possibility of a single mechanism underlying the development of persistent behavior problems, perhaps the neurobiological consequences of chronic stress in the institution.
 	- Similar to the results for behavior problems, social skills were worse for later-adopted children, and the relation was again a step-like increase at an age-at-adoption of 18 months.
+- According to a paper on the consequences of early institutionalisation[^11],
+	- Institutionalized children also commonly display certain specific behaviors that are rare among parent-reared children, such as:
+		- stereotypies or self-stimulation (e.g., rocking, head banging, arm waving),
+		- problems with attention and activity control,
+		- internalizing and externalizing behavior,
+		- high rates of disorganized or unscoreable attachment on the Strange Situation Procedure,
+		- and indiscriminate friendliness.

 ## Executive Function Delays
 - [^5]Older-adopted children displayed lower inhibitory control and poorer working memory than children adopted at younger ages, but the groups did not differ significantly on a spatial self-ordered search task, which measures spatial working memory.